Abhinav-1708/Federated-Ensembling/README.md

 ## Web Dashboard

-The project includes a web-based dashboard to visualize and explore the results of federated ensemble learning runs without having to navigate to the image files manually.
+The project includes an interactive web-based dashboard to visualize and explore the results of federated ensemble learning runs, as well as to control and monitor training in real-time.

 ### Dashboard Features